spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/create-manage-nutanix-cluster.md

 - A Nutanix Prism Element cluster created.

-- A Nutanix subnet created in Nutanix Prism Central that will be assigned to the virtual machines (VMs) deployed in the Kubernetes cluster.
+- A Nutanix subnet created in Nutanix Prism Central that will be assigned to the virtual machines (VMs) that will make up the Kubernetes cluster.

 - A Nutanix Cluster API (CAPI) OS image.
 For guidance on creating the image, refer to [Building CAPI Images for Nutanix Cloud Platform](https://image-builder.sigs.k8s.io/capi/providers/nutanix.html#building-capi-images-for-nutanix-cloud-platform-ncp).